Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{Extended Functionality: Joins Over Contextual Data}

-Model-driven embeddings transform data previously opaque to the relational data management system into context-free vectors, as illustrated in \autoref{fig:design_goal}.
-The separation of concerns between the model-driven context and uniform vector data representation enables defining expressions over vectors and tensors, such as semantic similarity using cosine distance, or other vector arithmetic operations, such as finding word analogies.
+Model-driven embeddings transform data previously opaque to the relational data management system into context-free vectors (\autoref{fig:design_goal}).
+Separating concerns between the model-driven context and uniform vector data representation enables defining expressions over vectors and tensors \Rthree{, maintaining the relational model principle of \textit{data independence}~\cite{DBLP:journals/cacm/Codd70}}.
+Our approach outlines a way to join context-rich data such as strings, documents, or images by defining a corresponding model and vector expression as first-class operations alongside relational operators, enabling novel logical and physical optimizations.

-Broadly, this approach enables a fundamentally new way to join context-rich data such as strings, documents, or images by defining a corresponding model and vector expression.
-This formulation is closer to the traditional relational join, as a similarity predicate between two vectors can be formulated as an expression.
-We describe particular use cases for such context-extended relational data management systems.
+\Rtwo{Similarity joins are an important class of operations in data cleaning and integration designed to tolerate the errors and inconsistencies in the data and extend the traditional exact joins.
+They have a long tradition and many real-world applications, such as entity resolution, duplicate detection, spell-checking, and clustering~\cite{DBLP:journals/fcsc/YuLDF16,DBLP:journals/pvldb/JiangLFL14,DBLP:journals/pvldb/ChenWNC19,DBLP:journals/vldb/SilvaALPA13}, finding place in production platforms such as Microsoft SQL Server Integration Services~\cite{Microsoft2023FuzzyLookup}, Informatica~\cite{InformaticaDataQuality2024}, Knime~\cite{KNIME2024}, and Talend~\cite{Talend2024}.
+The proliferation of vector embeddings for contextual data further extends the need for an efficient similarity join, expanding the aforementioned use cases, where we next discuss some novel applications.}